Historic Annapolis is proud to offer accessible properties and programs where everyone is welcome.

 Brice House

 The Brice House is currently closed for restoration.
-When re-opened for public tours and events in several years, several parts of the main block, hyphens and exterior areas will be accessible.
+When re-opened for public tours and events in several years, several parts of the main block, hyphens and exterior areas will be accessible via ramps and a lift.

 Interpretive Assistance